Kents Lagoon, Queensland: Geography

-In the south-east of the locality elevations rise to 140 m at Obum Obum Hill.
-Warrill Creek marks the western boundary of Kents Lagoon.
-To the east of Warril Creek lies Kents Lagoon.
+Warrill Creek marks the western boundary of the locality.

+Kents Lagoon is a waterhole (27.8869°S 152.6302°E) and presumably the origin of the name of the locality.
+The lagoon may have been named after journalist John Kent (1809-1862) who was the editor of The North Australian newspaper, published in Ipswich.
+The lagoon is long but thin, extending from the north of the locality to the south.

+Obum Obum Hill is in the east of the locality (27.9077°S 152.6386°E), rising 153 m above sea level.

+The land use is predominantly irrigated crop-growing in the west of the locality, with grazing on native vegetation in the east of the locality.

 History

 The lagoon was named by Ludwig Leichhardt after F. Kent, the then owner of Fassifern station.

 Irrigated farms of 124 to 234 acre first went to auction in January 1906 as part of the Kent's Lagoon Paddock Estate.
 The estate was bounded by Warrill Creek to the west, the now closed Mundbilla railway station to the north-east, and Main Road (now Munbilla Road) to the east.

 The Mount Edwards railway line opened in 1922 and closed in 1960.
 The locality was served by the Waraperta railway station (27.90333°S 152.63278°E) on Munbilla Road.
+It was named by the Queensland Railways Department on 28 November 1914 Waraperta is an Aboriginal word meaning tommahawk.

+In 1981, Barton's Rose Farm opened on a 5 ha site at 541 Kents Lagoon Road (27.8888°S 152.6217°E).
+It was a farm that grew and sold roses and rose bushes.
+It closed on 16 June 1921.